The Most Reverend Kevin W. Vann

 Bishop of Orange

-Bishop Kevin W. Vann was born on May 10, 1951 in Springfield, Illinois.
-He is the oldest of six children of William M. Vann Jr. and Theresa Jones Vann.
-He is a graduate of Springfield’s St. Agnes Grade and Griffin High Schools.
-He attended Springfield College and earned a Bachelor of Science in Medical Technology from Millikin University, located in Decatur, Illinois.
-After working three years as a medical technologist, he entered the seminary in 1976, spending a year at the Immaculate Conception Diocesan Seminary in Springfield and four years at Kenrick Seminary in St. Louis, Missouri, majoring in theology.
+Born and raised in Springfield, Illinois, Kevin W. Vann was the oldest of six children of William M. Vann Jr. and Theresa Jones Vann.
+He attended Springfield College and earned a bachelor’s degree in medical technology from Millikin University in Decatur, Illinois.
+After working three years as a medical technologist, he entered the seminary in 1976.

-Upon returning to the Diocese of Springfield in Illinois, Father Vann was involved in the work of the Diocesan Tribunal and the Tribunal of Second Instance in Chicago.
-He served as pastor of parishes ranging in size from 35 to 1,300 families, two of which had large schools.
-He taught Canon Law at Kenrick Seminary.
-Before he was named bishop, he was pastor of Blessed Sacrament Parish in Springfield, Vicar for Priests, and the Diocesan contact for Hispanic Ministry.
+Upon returning to the Diocese of Springfield in Illinois, Father Vann served as pastor of parishes ranging in size from 35 to 1,300 families, two of which had large schools.
+He taught canon law at Kenrick Seminary and served as vicar for priests and the diocesan contact for Hispanic ministry.